 Some key words: A sharp knife and a gentle cut.
 You don't want to push too hard with the knife or try to cut too fast.
 However, once you have tried this a few times, you will see that it is really not very difficult at all.
 In fact, it is much, much easier than slashing downward on the squash while it sits on a cutting board.

 Once you have the slices peeled, you can now cut them into cubes.
 Maybe the better word is chunks, since the irregular shape of the squash is going to mean that the pieces are going to be only roughly the shape of a mathematically perfect cube, and that is perfectly okay.
-The key is to keep them uniform enough that they will be finished cooking at approximately the same time.
+The key is to keep them uniform enough that they will be finished cooking at about the same time.

 To cut the slices quickly, cut a slice (or oval from the bowl-shaped section) into long strips and then line the strips up next to each other on your cutting board.
 Use your large knife to cut through several of these strips at a time.
 Do NOT try to stack the slices on top of each other, as they are slippery and too easily slide off such a stack and, again, possibly right on to the fingers you are using to steady the slices.
 (Not that I have any experience with such an event of course!)